argonne-lcf/ai-science-training-series/05_dataPipelines/README.md

 ## Considering CPU and GPU Usage

-Our ThetaGPU & Polaris systems, and many modern systems, contain CPUs and GPUs.
+Our Polaris supercomputer like many modern systems, contain CPUs and GPUs.
 Both can be made to do work at the same time, or _concurrently_.

 If we look at our workflow, we can see that we have a data processing piece and the model training piece.
 We can visualize it here: